This list of extinct animals is a list that will never grow shorter, and it is a list of all the animals that we have lost forever.

 This method involves the implantation of an embryo into a surrogate’s uterus, encouraging growth into a fetus.
-Since the Tasmanian tiger is extinct, it requires access to tissues from old specimens in order to create embryos using somatic cell nuclear transfer.
-Again, museums are likely candidates for this type of research
+Since the Tasmanian tiger is extinct, it requires access to tissues from old specimens to create embryos using somatic cell nuclear transfer.
+Again, museums are likely candidates for this type of research.

-The thylacine, also known as the Tassie tiger or Tasmanian wolf, was a carnivorous marsupial that once inhabited mainland Australia and parts of New Guinea.
+The thylacine, also known as the Tassie tiger or Tasmanian wolf, was a carnivorous marsupial that once inhabited mainland Australia and New Guinea.

-This extinction is attributed to human hunting in addition to competition from other animals over food resources.
+This extinction is attributed to human hunting and competition from other animals over food resources.
 To revive the thylacine from death, scientists would be able to conduct somatic cell nuclear transfer on specimens that have been preserved in museums around the world.
-Again, this process requires tissue samples from dead specimens to create embryos that can then be implanted into surrogate mothers’ uteruses for development into fetuses.
+Again, this process requires tissue samples from dead specimens to create embryos that can be implanted into surrogate mothers’ uteruses for development into fetuses.

 Before humans began to use them for labor and food, the passenger pigeon had a wide range throughout North America.
 Their population was estimated to be around three billion in total.
 However, they went extinct due to hunting and deforestation.
 To revive this previously abundant species for future generations, scientists would need access to cells from dead specimens of the passenger pigeon.